gulllberg/react-revolver/README.md

 ```
 ### Customise the styling

 Instead of importing the Revolver css, copy it, modify it to your liking and import that in your app.
-(Each bullet's width, transform and transition is controlled by the Revolver via style and could/should not be modified.)
+(Each bullet's width, transform and transition are controlled by the Revolver via style and could/should not be modified.)

 ### Remove arrows/balls

 Not currently possible, but will be fixed in the future.
+(Maybe modify css to have ```display: none``` for them if you're in a pinch)

 ### Start on arbitrary index